 The church is built in the gothic style, made of granite boulders in the part of the perimeter walls and the bottom storey of the tower and of bricks in the octagonal part of the tower.
 Also the eastern gable and the semi-gable at the tower were built of bricks.
-The temple has an aisleless character with a sacristy on the north side and a porch from the south.
+The temple has an aisleless character with a sacristy from the north and a porch from the south.
 The square tower in the upper floors becomes octagonal.
 This part is decorated with slender ogival blendes, one on each side of the octagon.

 Mroczko T., Architektura gotycka na ziemi chełmińskiej, Warszawa 1980.